 Example: Compare the difference a bit of context can add if, for example, you offer training for editors:

 Huffington Post – because our editorial training can improve X, Y, Z in their process and give them an edge on their competitors.

 Work with your copywriter, marketing strategist, and anyone else on your team to come up with the right angle and pitch for the initial outreach email campaign.

-This should be primarily designed to explain the benefits of your offer and get you in touch with the decision maker for purchasing training.
+This should be primarily designed to explain the benefits of your training offer and get you in touch with the decision maker for purchasing corporate training.

 Systemize this and make it an easy process to duplicate or even automate for ongoing outreach efforts.

 Businesses don’t want to hear fancy language or promises.
 They want to see results.